semper44/Taskmaster-/README.md

 - Frontend Implementation
 - Backend Setup
 - API Endpoints
-- Project Filtering and Search Feature
-- Integration with AJAX
 - Testing
 # installation
 To set up the project locally, follow these steps: